 Our popular Geography course is taught by experienced and friendly staff.
 Your tutors were all successful teachers, who maintain strong links with schools and actively engage with up to date educational research.
-You will join a community of students at our city centre campus and within our LJMU Partnership schools .
+You will join a community of students at our city centre campus and spend 120 days within our LJMU Partnership schools .

 Our Geography student teachers come from a variety of degree backgrounds but all share a passion for teaching Geography.
 The Geography programme will focus predominantly on developing your subject knowledge and subject pedagogy so that you have the knowledge, understanding and skills needed to become a confident Geography teacher.
 You should expect to teach both human and physical Geography.

 In addition to Geography specific sessions, lead lectures and seminars will develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.